HaasJona/freesewing/designs/paul/README.md

 # @freesewing/paul

-A FreeSewing pattern for summer pants
+A FreeSewing pattern for pants